 The Inspectorate of the Medicines and Healthcare Products Regulatory Agency may call upon you as part of your usual, and announced, inspection schedule, or upon the receipt of information.

 Most inspections are announced, but there is talk of unannounced inspections coming into play.
-These would seperate the men (and women) from the boys (and girls).
+These would separate the men (and women) from the boys (and girls).

-Paradigm Shift Consulting recommends that you are always inspection ready, and should be acting as though you are expecting an inspection that day.
+Paradigm Shift Consulting recommends that you are always inspection ready, and should be acting as though you are expecting an inspection that day or the next.

 Aim for excellence.